ch1: AN AWK TUTORIAL

 The easiest way is to use awk to prefix the total pay to each employee record, and run that output through a sorting program.
 On Unix, the command line

-pipes the output of awk
+pipes the output of awk into the sort command, and produces:

 4. Selection